-University of Michigan School of Music, Theatre & Dance Faculty Post Available September 2022
+University of Michigan School of Music, Theatre & Dance Faculty Post Available September 2023

-Post: Artist/Teacher of Percussion, Tenure-Track Faculty Position, Department of Winds & Percussion
+Post: [Assistant or Associate Professor], [Tenure-Track] Faculty Position, Department of []]

 ABOUT THE SCHOOL OF MUSIC, THEATRE & DANCE.
 As a comprehensive performing arts school set in one of the world's finest public institutions of higher education, the School of Music, Theatre & Dance (SMTD) is deeply engaged in the creation, practice, scholarship, and pedagogy of music, theatre, and dance.
 We aim to provide leadership, nationally and internationally, in all three fields.
 We assert and celebrate the value of the arts to the mission of the University of Michigan.
-SMTD is strongly committed to access, diversity, equity, inclusion, and anti-oppression as a means of enacting justice and achieving and sustaining excellence.
+SMTD is strongly committed to diversity and inclusion as means of achieving and sustaining excellence.

-Duties: Teach applied private instruction at the undergraduate, masters, and doctoral levels in trumpet, hold weekly studio classes; coach chamber music, and other departmental needs as required.
-The appointee will be expected to: demonstrate a strong commitment to teaching excellence, create an innovative curriculum for a broad range of students of varied identities and backgrounds who seek to explore a range of educational opportunities and career pathways; recruit and retain students of exceptional promise, and develop and maintain a visible national and international profile as a performer and a pedagogue.
-The appointee will also be expected to: participate in faculty governance, attend faculty meetings, and serve on faculty and university committees as appropriate.
-It is expected that the appointee will participate in solo and chamber music performances and engage in innovative artistic collaborations on campus.
+Duties: The appointee will The appointee will be expected to: demonstrate a strong commitment to teaching excellence; create an innovative curriculum for a broad range of students of varied identities and backgrounds who seek to explore a range of educational opportunities and career pathways; [recruit and retain students of exceptional promise]; and continue to develop and maintain a visible national and international profile as a [performer/scholar] and a pedagogue.
+The appointee will also be expected to participate in faculty governance, attend faculty meetings, and serve on faculty and university committees as appropriate.